bjtatters/RyanairCrawler/README.md

 The code allows users to input any set of flight paths and it returns the prices for two weeks, one month and four months in advance.

 I managed to acheive this by locating the ryanair API call path in the companies HTML code.
 This API call has a standard structure, with certain consistencies for origin, destination, date, seating and so forth.
-By modifying the API call, and looping the process, the data for a large volume of flights can then be returned.
+By modifying the API call, and looping the process, the data for a large volume of flights can then be returned by understanding the structure of the returned API data.

 For practical use, please input the 3 digit airport codes for each flight path of interest into the flight_dict variable.